-A few months ago, a friend of mine was unexpectedly landed with a spare ticket to Budapest and I joked that I could join her on her romantic break instead.
+A few months ago, a friend of mine was unexpectedly landed with a spare ticket to Budapest and I joked that I could join her on her romantic break to Europe instead.

-The joke eventually turned into reality although unsurprisingly, Ryanair doesn’t let you transfer a flight ticket into someone else’s name without a hefty fee.
-In fact, the fee was even more than booking a NEW flight, and although we discussed dressing up as her ex and acquiring his passport for the flight, I had to shell out for a new one instead.
-Now there’s a good first impression! ;)
+The joke eventually turned into reality, although unsurprisingly, Ryanair doesn’t let you transfer a flight ticket into someone else’s name without a hefty fee.
+In fact, the fee was even more than booking a NEW flight, and although we discussed dressing up as her ex and acquiring his passport for the flight, I had to shell out for a new ticket instead.
+Now there’s a good first impression, well done Ryanair! 😉

 Cut to December, and we’re off to Stansted airport at silly o’clock.
 I’d never been to Stansted before, nor had I flown with the aviation great known as Ryanair.
 I hadn’t been to Budapest either, so this was a trip full of new experiences!

 Within a day, it sky-rocketed to being one of my favourite European cities – up there with Rome and Prague.
-Although I was actually underwhelmed by Chain Bridge and Buda Castle, Parliament and the Szechenyi baths MORE than made up for them.
+Although I was actually underwhelmed by some of the more famous landmarks such as Chain Bridge and Buda Castle, other places like the Parliament building, Fishermen’s Bastion and the Szechenyi baths MORE than made up for them.

 And the interesting bars certainly helped, too!